sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 ## Storage class

 A storage class is required for all persistent volume claims by default.
 The default storage class is called `sourcegraph`.
-This storage class must be configured before applying the base configuration to your cluster.
+This storage class must be configured and created before deploying Sourcegraph to your cluster.

 See [the official documentation](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/#changing-the-reclaim-policy-of-a-persistentvolume) for more information about configuring persistent volumes.